Appliances That Raise Your Electric Bill

 Here in Texas, we LOVE our air conditioners.
 They might not love us quite as much, though.
-Did you know that 6% of the average U.S. household's energy use goes towards space cooling?
+According to Energy.gov, 6% of the average U.S. household's energy use goes towards space cooling.
 This amounts to $11 billion every year for homeowners!

-The solution: According to Energy.gov, the quickest way to save energy on cooling your home is to regularly clean and replace your cooling unit's filters.
+The solution: The quickest way to save energy on cooling your home is to regularly clean and replace your cooling unit's filters.
 Make sure it's cleared of debris and gets an annual inspection.
 You'll also want to run it less, when possible.
 If your unit is old, consider switching to a new high-efficiency unit.
-The newer units can reduce your air conditioning use by 20 to 50 percent.
-Learn how to best deal with Texas temperature swings, and lower your electricity bill during the summer, to help reduce this cost even more.
+The newer units can reduce your air conditioning use by 20 to 50 percent, according to Energy.gov.

 Refrigerator & Freezer